Left and Center: Tammy circa, 1984

 Height and Weight: 4’6″ and 70 pounds

-Distinguishing Characteristics: White Female, Brown hair, Brown eyes, Tammy has a left lazy eye
+Distinguishing Characteristics: Caucasian Female, Brown hair, Brown eyes, Tammy has a left lazy eye

-Clothing/Jewelry Description: A purple sweater, an aqua colored jersey with thin black and white stripes, a short tan jacket with blue sleeves, tan corduroy pants, tan suede boots, and green and blue socks.
+Clothing/Jewelry Description: A short tan jacket with blue sleeves, a purple sweater, an aqua colored jersey with thin black and white stripes, tan corduroy pants, tan suede boots, and green and blue socks.
 Tammy was last known to be carrying a red backpack with her name and house address on it